sequenceiq/slider/src/site/markdown/rolehistory.md

 The main requirement  is: not have > 2^24 outstanding requests for instances of a specific role, which places an upper bound on the size of a Hoya cluster.

-The splitting and merging will be implemented in a PriorityHelper class, for uniform access.
+The splitting and merging will be implemented in a ContainerPriority class, for uniform access.

 ### OutstandingRequest ###